 Invisalign Austin is an innovative treatment for aligning and straightening teeth.
 Like traditional braces, it applies pressure to your teeth and gently moves them.
 Do you also need to straighten your jaw and fix facial symmetry issues?
 Then yes, you can qualify for Invisalign jaw, too.
 At Central Texas Orthodontics in Austin, TX, we help you address jaw and teeth misalignment through the use of clear aligners.

 What Causes an Uneven or Misaligned Jaw?

-Invisalign is an effective treatment for teeth misalignment, which can cause an uneven jaw.
+Invisalign jaw alignment is an effective treatment for teeth misalignment, which can cause an uneven jaw.
 Without properly aligned teeth, your jaw may not settle in its correct position.
 This can contribute to issues with eating, drinking, and talking.
 Depending on the case, uneven jaws can be treated and improved through physical therapy.
 Others, especially the more serious ones, may require corrective surgery.
 Many factors cause a problematic, misaligned jaw.

 Physical Trauma or Broken Jaw

 Physical assault in the face, vehicular collisions, sports injuries, and accidental falls can cause fractures or dislocations in the jawbone.
 If you’ve encountered any of these mishaps, you might have a broken jaw that will become uneven or misaligned in the future.

 Some of the symptoms of a broken jaw may include:

 - Pain in the front of the ear that gets worse with movement

 - Bruising and swelling of the face

 - Difficulty chewing and opening the mouth widely